 Regular yoga practice is the foundation of a healthy, happy life.
 It is a way of living that is meant to bring balance and harmony to the body and mind.
 Regular yoga practice is where we cultivate a relationship with our body and cultivate self-awareness.
 It is a process of attaining control and mastery over our mind and body.
 It is a way of life and a way of being, and a state of mind.
 A regular yoga practitioner’s goal is to attain the highest level of balance, harmony, and positivity while also learning to take responsibility for their actions, choices, and choices.
 Here are 5 benefits of a regular yoga practice.

 1. Yoga is a type of exercise that focuses on stretching the body.
 Popularized by the Yoga Sutras of Patanjali, yoga has been used for centuries for physical, mental, emotional, and spiritual benefits, and it’s also widely used for fitness, not only to keep muscles strong but to help improve flexibility and mobility.
-Research has shown that the poses practiced during yoga, including stretching, toning, strengthening, and breathing, can improve your flexibility and strength.
+Research has shown that the poses practiced including stretching, toning, strengthening, and breathing can improve your flexibility and strength.

 Traditional yoga poses are well known for strengthening the muscles in your body.
 However, there are several other yoga poses to improve your heart health.
 The gentle yoga poses are great for promoting your cardio through to improving your heart health.
 Apart from yoga, you could take other measures to take stock of your cardiovascular health as well.
 You could keep in touch with medical institutions such as Cardiovascular Group and similar others for regular checkups so that you could keep a tab on your health often.

 3. With the busy lives we all lead, it’s no wonder that stress and anxiety levels can be a burden.
 The good news is that there are numerous ways to ease them-including regular yoga practice.
 One of the most effective ways to calm your mind and body is through yoga.
 This ancient practice has been shown to lower blood pressure, improve mindfulness, and improve other general health markers.